 All documents concerning the Population Information (eg. marriage / birth / death abroad) are required to present with Apostille authentication.
 There is no fee.
 Population information may be submitted either to the Local Register Office of the latest residence in Finland or to the Finnish foreign mission abroad.
 Registration forms are available at the missions or website: http://www.maistraatti.fi/fi/lomakkeet/.

-Instruction to register birth, marriage and death:
+Instruction to register marriage, birth, citizenship, death and address change in Finland:

 Own personal information can be checked from the Finnish population registry free of charge once a year: Check Your Registered Data.